pombase/runoak_on_pombase/readme.md

 # PomBase OAK

-A few script to test runoak on PomBase data
+A few scripts to test runoak on PomBase data

 ## Installation

 To install the dependencies, we used poetry (see [poetry installation instructions](https://python-poetry.org/docs/)).
-These scripts work with poetry version 1.4.2, to update you can do `$poetry self update`.
+These scripts work with poetry version 1.4.2, to update you can do `poetry self update`.

 In the source directory run: